This post may contain affiliate links.

 How to Find the Best Deal or Cheapest Car Hire in Thailand

 We like to use Holiday Autos.
 This company searches all available deals, big international car hire companies, as well as local providers.
 We ended up finding a Thai rental company that gave us a superb price.
 We have also used Holiday Autos in Europe with great results.
-You can click through to check out Holiday Autos prices here.
+You can click through to check out Discover Cars prices here.

 - Handling Your Money in Thailand